-State law determines how a judge might divide marital property during a divorce, or what they will look for before agreeing to your divorce settlement.
-In general, you will get to keep your separate property unless that property was somewhat commingled into marital property.
+State law determines how a judge could divide marital property during a divorce, or what they will look at before agreeing to your divorce settlement.
+In general, you will get to keep your separate property unless that property was "commingled" during your marriage and is now considered marital property.

 Division of Assets in Divorce: Calculation

 Some couples may already have a prenuptial agreement that shows how their property should be divided post-divorce.
 If not, they will need to come up with a fair settlement acceptable to both parties of the divorce.
 A fair settlement should first identify the marital and separate property and address only how marital property is divided.

 Apart from the division of assets, a divorce settlement will also cover the following:

 A fair settlement agreement will ensure both parents are involved in the child's upbringing.
 Both parents will likely have equal custodial time unless there are specific reasons why one parent should have more time with the child.
 You will also need to agree upon visiting/parenting time schedules, taking into account your schedules and your child's needs.

 Most states have a child support calculator that helps determine the amount of child support a parent gets.
 Usually, they take into account:

 - Who has physical custody of the child